 VUCA: The Leadership Context

-The term VUCA stands for Volatility, Uncertainty, Complexity, and Ambiguity and originates from the U.S. Army War College in Carlisle, Pennsylvania.
-VUCA describes the new environment, the new context in which leaders work.
+The term VUCA stands for Volatility, Uncertainty, Complexity, and Ambiguity and originates from a 1998 report from the U.S. Army War College in Carlisle, Pennsylvania.
+VUCA describes the new environment, the new context in which leaders work today.

 Let’s explore each of the elements of this new VUCA world in turn.